sapcc/arc/website/source/docs/internals/index.html.markdown

 This section covers some of the internals.

 -> **Note:** Knowing about the internals of Arc is not necessary to successfully use it.
-We document it here to be completely transparent about how Consul works.
+We document it here to be completely transparent about how Arc works.